 29 “But what about you?” he asked.
 “Who do you say I am?”

 Peter answered, “You are the Messiah.”

-As you can see, according to the Gospel of Mark, in Caesarea Philippi, AKA Banias, Peter declared that Jesus is the Messiah.
+As you can see, according to the Gospel of Mark, in Caesarea Philippi, also known as Banias, Peter declared that Jesus is the Messiah.